portsentry/portsentry/docs/Manual.md

 * It stealthily (or visibly) logs connection attempts to the ports you have specified.
 * It can optionally execute scripts or applications when connection attempts are made.

-The most common use\-case for Portsentry is to block unwanted service enumeration against your hosts.
-Simply listen to a wide variety of **unused** ports and block all connection attempts to those ports.
+The most common use\-case for Portsentry is to block unwanted service enumeration attempts against your host.
+This could be accomplished by simply listening to a wide variety of **unused** ports and block all connection attempts to those ports.
 Portsentry can also be deployed as a Network Intrustion Detection System (NIDS).
-By listening to unused ports on your internal network , you will could be notified as soon as someone is trying to enumerate your internal networks.
+By listening to unused ports on your internal networks, you will be notified as soon as a potential attacker tries to scan for services within your organization.
 A more detailed explination and guide of the various uses of portsentry, refer to the [HOWTO-Use](https://github.com/portsentry/portsentry/blob/master/docs/HOWTO-Use.md) guide.

 # OPTIONS